NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/README.md

     -m, --memory=           Amount of memory to reserve for JupyterLab workspace.
 Format: '1024Mi', '100Gi', '10Ti', etc. If not specified, no memory will be reserved.
     -n, --namespace=        Kubernetes namespace to create new workspace in.
 If not specified, workspace will be created in namespace "default".
     -p, --cpu=              Number of CPUs to reserve for JupyterLab workspace.
 Format: '0.5', '1', etc. If not specified, no CPUs will be reserved.
+    -b, --load-balancer     Option to choose a LoadBalancer service instead of using NodePort service.
+If not specified, NodePort service will be utilized.
 ```

 ##### Example Usage